mmistakes/so-simple-theme/_posts/2018-01-07-wordpress-plugin-and-theme-development-using-git-only.md

 At this point, you have plugin's code hosted on [WordPress SVN](https://developer.wordpress.org/plugins/wordpress-org/how-to-use-subversion/) and [GitHub](https://github.com).
 Next you need to create configuration and describe all things you want to be executed by [Travis](https://travis-ci/org).

-Let's begin with creating 'dummy' `.travis.yml` file in your repository to tell Travis what to do:
+Start with creating 'dummy' `.travis.yml` file in your repository to tell Travis what to do:

 {% gist 112d65c7998be8d3644c641b247abafb %}

-Now enable Travis integration with your GitHub repository:

-1. Go to [Travis CI](https://travis-ci.org) and login with GitHub;
-2. Hit "**+**" at the top of the sidebar;
-3. Enable integration by toggling switcher near repository name.

-Travis will procceed all commits pushed to plugin's GitHub repository.
-Also it will proceed all pull requests by default.
+Travis will procceed all future commits and pull requests for repository with `.travis.yml` file.

 ## Step 2: Configure WordPress Plugin Assets